shayakchemistry/DataSciencePrep/JavaProject/README.md

 ##### Executor With Runnable and Callable

 Runnable and Callable both functional interface.
 Classes which are implementing these interfaces are designed to be executed by another thread.
 Thread can be started with Ruunable and they are two ways to start a new thread: one is by subclassing Thread class and another is implementing Runnable interface.
 Thread class does not have constructor for callable so we should use ExecutorService class for executing thread.
 Callables are functional interfaces just like runnables but instead of being void they return a value.
+This is demonstrated in ExecutorExample class.

 ##### Callable & Future

 There are two ways of creating threads – one by extending the Thread class and other by creating a thread with a Runnable.
-However, one feature lacking in  Runnable is that we cannot make a thread return result when it terminates, i.e. when run() completes.
+However, one feature lacking in  Runnable is that we cannot make a thread return result when it terminates, i.e., when run() completes.
 For supporting this feature, the Callable interface is present in Java.
 Callable has a method called call() that needs to be implemented.

 When the call() method completes, answer must be stored in an object known to the main thread, so that the main thread can know about the result that the thread returned.
 How will the program store and obtain this result later?
 For this, a Future object can be used.
 Think of a Future as an object that holds the result – it may not hold it right now, but it will do so in the future (once the Callable returns).
 Thus, a Future is basically one way the main thread can keep track of the progress and result from other threads.
 To implement this interface, 5 methods have to be overridden, but as the example below uses a concrete implementation from the library, only the important methods are listed here.